dapper-labs-talent/cc_DanielBergshoeff_BackendAPI/INSTRUCTIONS.md

 STEP 8.
 Open DapperApp/DapperApp.sln with Visual Studio

 STEP 9.
-Ensure that in appsettings.json the User Id and Password are set to match yours in postgres
+Ensure that in appsettings.json the User Id and Password are set to match yours in postgres as well as the Port

 STEP 10.
 Run program in Visual Studio